-The Subordinate CA shall issue certificates with X.509 v3 extensions as defined in RFC 5280 in addition to extensions indorsed by the CA/Browser Forum and when applicable profiles described in the ETSI EN 319 412.
+All certificate extensions are defined in accordance with RFC 5280 and comply with applicable requirements endorsed by the CA/Browser Forum.
+Where applicable, the certificate profiles also adhere to the relevant specifications set out in ETSI EN 319 412 and ETSI EN 319 422.

 Section 7.1 of the applicable CPS shall specify details of the contents of the certificates issued by the Subordinate CA.